Who Is Carrie Underwood?

 Singer, actress and activist Carrie Marie Underwood was born on March 10, 1983, in Muskogee, Oklahoma, and raised on a farm.
 "I had a very happy childhood full of the wonderful simple things that children love to do," Underwood has stated on her website.
 "Growing up in the country, I enjoyed things like playing on dirt roads, climbing trees, catching little woodland creatures and, of course, singing."

 After graduating from high school, Underwood attended Northeastern State University in Tahlequah, Oklahoma.
-There, she majored in broadcast journalism and put aside her dreams of becoming a singer.
+There, she majored in broadcast journalism and temporarily put aside her dreams of becoming a singer.
 During her senior year, in 2004, Underwood decided to try out for American Idol.
-Not only did she pass that audition, but she went on to become the winner of the show's fourth season.
+Not only did she pass that audition, she went on to become the winner of the show's fourth season.

-With "Jesus, Take the Wheel," Underwood then hit the top of the country charts.
-The song proved to be a critical success as well, winning Underwood the Academy of Country Music Award for single of the year, the Country Music Association Award for single of the year and two Grammy Awards, for best female country vocal performance and best new artist, in 2006.
+Her follow-up single, "Jesus, Take the Wheel," then shot to the top of the country charts.
+The song proved to be a critical success as well, winning Underwood the ACM and CMA awards for Single of the Year, along with Grammys for Best Female Country Vocal Performance and Best New Artist.

 Grand Ole Opry Inductee